AlpacaTravel/react-map-gl-alt/README.md

 When enabled, when the container is resized (opposed to the window), the map will have a resize() call applied.
 This can assist where a transition happens to the map component and it is important to call resize().

+### crossSourceCollisionsDisabled (default false)

+With the introduction of 0.46.0, Mapbox GL JS support for disabling cross source collissions has been introduced.
+Apply this prop to the map to apply the map option.